mattyoung101/slingshot/README.md

   - Completion for "variables" (logic, wire, etc) and ports in the current module
   - Completion for various keywords, e.g. `always_ff`, `always_comb`, `posedge` (snippet support to auto-complete the entire block TBA)
   - Completion for macros
+- Cross-file completion
+  - Slingshot can complete modules, enums and macros declared in other files
+- Simple configuration
+  - Slingshot is configured through a simple `.slingshot.yaml` file declared in the project's root directory
+  - This format is documented in [docs/config.md](docs/config.md)

 ## Building and running
 ### Building and environment